Can a Divorce Decree Be Reversed?

 Can You Stop a Divorce Once Its Been Filed?

-If your divorce has been finalized but you later reconcile with your former spouse, remarriage may be an option.
-Florida has no waiting period for remarriage after a divorce but may require both parties to take a marriage preparation course.
+If your Florida divorce has been finalized but you later reconcile with your former spouse, remarriage may be an option.
+There is no waiting period for remarriage after a divorce in Florida but the state may require both parties to take a marriage preparation course.
 Understanding how remarriage will change your divorce decree can be complicated.
-To learn more, speak with the knowledgeable Tampa-area divorce attorneys at the Law Offices of K. Dean Kantaras, P.A.
+To learn more, speak with the knowledgeable Florida divorce attorneys at the Law Offices of K. Dean Kantaras, P.A.